 OVI-UND Seminar Series

 Each Spring semester since 2016, in partnership with the Opera del Vocabolario Italiano, the Center for Italian Studies sponsors a series of video conference seminars conducted in Italian on various topics regarding early Italian literature, philology, and lexicography.
-The seminars are held at 10 am EST / 4 pm CET, with connections from OVI in Florence, from Notre Dame's Global Gateway in Rome, and from Room 121 of Notre Dame's Information Technology Center.
-The seminars can support up to 50 connections worldwide via Zoom videoconferencing software (www.zoom.us).
+The seminars are held via Zoom at 10 am EST / 4 pm CET, with connections from OVI in Florence, from Notre Dame's Global Gateway in Rome, and from Room 121 of Notre Dame's Information Technology Center.
 If you are interested in participating as a discussant, please contact Demetrio S. Yocum.